Vansh-Baghel/Java-things/Java_notes.md

 * If target is smaller than mid when only 1 element is left then the end element (mid - 1) will become -1 and start element will be that element itself.
 Even here the ceiling will be start element and floor be the end element ie -1 .
 * **Condition** :- Print 1st element from arrayList if the tsrget is bigger than the last element.
 Here will return **array[start % array.length]** or **if (array[start] == array.length) return 0;**.
 As in the end only 1 element remains and **start** element will be (mid + 1) ie 1 index more than end.
 Now as start is 0,

+## Start and end index of element in array
+* Use binary search , and use another binary at the place where we find the target ie in the last else stmt.
+* If there is another target before ans, search it and will get first index.
+Else go for last index